 Video VS Still Photography

-When I first started investigating the paranormal, everywhere I went, I had my trusty digital camera with me.
-It had the filters removed so it was 'converted' to see IR light and I took photos that had a nice little pink tone to them.
+When I first started investigating the paranormal, everywhere I went I had my trusty digital camera with me.
+It was a cheap $60 digital camera that had the filters removed so it was 'converted' to see IR light and I took photos that had a nice little pink tone to them.
 It allowed me to see in complete darkness without using a flash.
-I incorrectly was under the impression that because it was a specially converted camera that the orbs I was picking up were not bugs or dust and had to be the real thing.
+I incorrectly was under the impression that because it was a specially converted camera that the orbs I was picking up were not bugs or dust and had to be the real thing (a claim which is often used with converted and night shot cameras).
 I caught many photos which I thought were amazing captures of the paranormal.
-Again due to my lack of education, I thought that because I was using a converted camera, that it was immune to some of the normal problems a camera can cause.
+Again due to my lack of education at the time, I thought that because I was using a converted camera, that it was immune to some of the normal problems a camera can cause.
 It is something that I soon learnt with experience.
-I too used to call it a 'full spectrum camera' even though I now know that it isn't the case.
-I have done a lot of stupid things and made a lot of questionable claims in my early days with my little camera.
+I have done a lot of silly things and made a lot of questionable claims in my early days with my little camera (haven't we all?
+It is how we learn).
 I own up to them and I admit them because while I had enthusiasm, I lacked education.
-What I did do however was start to educate myself and also spoke to fellow investigators and would show them my photos.
-They would explain to me why what I captured was likely not to be paranormal, I took this information on board and started learning as much as I possibly could.
-I was able to adjust how I did things during an investigation to avoid it happening again.
+What I did do however was start to educate myself and also spoke to fellow investigators and I would show them my photos.
+They would explain to me why what I captured was likely not to be paranormal and explained the things like lens flare etc. It was also very obvious from early on that my cheap little camera always took very blurry photos because it thought it was seeing in the dark and the shutter would be open for seconds.
+Blurry figures weren't apparitions, they were a result of slow shutter speed.
+I took this wealth of information on board and decided to start learning as much as I possibly could.
+I also questioned some of the information that people gave me because again a lot of it was their opinion and not necessarily correct.
+This is why I think peer review is important, but you also need to fact check too.
+Some people are very good at making you think they know what they are talking about.
+Once I found reputable sources who knew how cameras worked and what was really happening, the advice proved to be priceless.
+I was then able to adjust how I did things during an investigation to avoid it happening again.

 Another benefit is that in theory, a video camera would also be capable of catching an EVP.
-In fact I have witnessed many recordings of video footage that have potential EVPS on them.
+In fact I have seen many recordings of video footage that have what are considered to be potential EVPS on them.
 Not to mention the fact that you have a real time play back of what is happening.
 You know how we tell people that something has happened but they won't believe it because they weren't actually there to see it?
 What if you had the whole incident on video?
 Would you view the incident in the same way seeing how it really played out?
 If it is something you end up standing by, here you now have a real time perspective of what you have experienced that you can show people for review.
+Again here is the importance of peer review.
+If you do catch something you think could be paranormal, show it to your peers and get their opinion.
+They may have experience and advice to offer.
+If they manage to explain it, you have learnt something new.
+If no one can explain it, it becomes all the more interesting.

 So the next time you go on an investigation, think of ditching some of the other equipment and stick with your video camera.
 It really is one of the only things you need.